wso2/ETAC/outlooks/blockchain4integration_outlook.md

 ## Supply Chain Efficiency
 As discussed earlier, blockchain allows more effective collaboration with partners, suppliers, and other parties by supporting mechanisms, such as smart contracts and auditable workspaces.

 The six impacts described earlier become motivations for deploying blockchains.
-[Blockchain-based Intergation Use Cases](https://github.com/wso2/ETAC/blob/master/blockchain/blockchain-usecases.md) describes the use cases under each motivation.
+For more information, please refer to [Blockchain-based Intergation Use Cases](https://github.com/wso2/ETAC/blob/master/blockchain/blockchain-usecases.md), which describes the use cases under each motivation.

 # Feasibility
 To understand the feasibility of blockchain for integration, we need to understand “how to implement the use cases” and their Quality of Service (QoS) characteristics.
 After exploring the possible implementations of these use cases, we have identified four architecture patterns for blockchain-based systems.
 Most use cases can be implemented using one or combination of these architecture patterns.
 Let’s look at each of them in detail.

 ## Four Architecture Patterns Candidates for Blockchain
-Following describes patterns according to template described by Aleksandra Tešanovic [6].
+Following describes patterns according to template described by Aleksandra Tešanovic [[6](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.123.1162&rep=rep1&type=pdf)].

 ### Architecture Pattern for IAM.
 **Context:** IAM environments includes many users and service providers where users want to use services provided by service providers.
-This is done by providing each user account and set of capabilities where users goes to service providers, demonstrate their ownership of the accounts and then receive services based on their capabilities.
+This is done by giving each user an account and set of capabilities where users go to service providers, demonstrate their ownership of the accounts and then receive services based on their capabilities.

-**Forces:** Need implement a decentralized IAM environment where a single rouge user or few users can’t significantly affect the system.
+**Forces:** Need to implement a decentralized IAM environment where a single rogue user or few users can’t significantly affect the system.

 **Solution:** Proposed pattern candidate uses World Wide Web Consortium (W3C) DID specification[14] and W3C Verifiable Claims [15] specification in the following manner.